Art Conservation for the Midwest — Preserving What Matters

 — ICA Client

 “Very professional and informative.
-I had no appointment and was seen immediately with all my questions answered and options explained.
+All my questions answered and options explained.
 I would recommend.”

 — ICA Client